 Vulnerability Mitigation

-These rules are used to mitigate specific vulnerabilities.
+These rules are used to mitigate specific vulnerabilities by blocking exploitation vectors, providing defense before vulnerabilities are patched.

 cgroups-lxcfs-escape-mitigation